nkoep/nkoep.net/posts/random-forest-regressor.md

 in the extreme case.
-Imposing limits on the tree depth, the minimum number of samples required in a leaf node, or the minimum number of samples to split an internal node can all help improve the generalizability of trees.
+Imposing limits on the tree depth, the minimum number of samples required in a leaf node, or the minimum number of samples to split an internal node can all help improve the generalization of trees.
-The performance on unseen data ultimately remains rather poor, however.
+The performance on unseen data ultimately remains rather poor unfortunately.

 One common way to combat this effect is by considering *ensembles* of trees, where each tree in the ensemble "votes" on the final